agent462/teensy-led-alerts/README.md

 Inspiration
 -----------
-Inspiration for this project came from Rick Osgood who built a similar devicde.
+Inspiration for this project came from Rick Osgood who built a similar device.
 You can check his blog out [here.](http://www.richardosgood.com/2012/03/01/splunk-led-meter-complete/)

 License and Author
 ==================